blockprotocol/blockprotocol/site/src/pages/api/README.md

 You should be aware of the following:

+## File name

+You must name your file `[something].api.ts` for it to be recognised as an API endpoint.

 ## Input validation, error formatting

 You can use `bodyValidator` to validate the request body.